-The Deputy Title IX Coordinator/Dean of Students partners with the Directors of Health Services and the Counseling Center to provide information to new Meredith students about the characteristics of healthy and unhealthy relationships, definitions of sexual violence and consent, how to report incidents of sexual violence (including an anonymous reporting form), who serves as confidential and other resources on campus, and the role/obligation of responsible employees on campus to report student disclosures of sexual violence.
+The Deputy Title IX Coordinator/Dean of Students partners with the Directors of Health Services and the Counseling Center to provide information to new Meredith students about the characteristics of healthy and unhealthy relationships, definitions of sexual violence and both the jurisdictional definition of consent, as well as the institution's definition and the purposes for which the definition is used, how to report incidents of sexual violence (including an anonymous reporting form), who serves as confidential and other resources on campus, and the role/obligation of responsible employees on campus to report student disclosures of sexual violence.
 The presentation to new students also includes the range of interim actions that are available to a student who experiences sexual violence and the range of sanctions that may be possible for a perpetrator.
 Students are provided information about the opportunity to report incidents to law enforcement, on and off campus, as well as to seek off-campus resources, such as from Interact/Solace Center, a local non-profit that support persons who have experienced sexual or interpersonal violence.
 The presentation also includes information about grievance procedures through the College Grievance Board and the right of both parties to have advisors present, including attorneys.